Joel Hunter, MD Refractive Surgeon, Hunter Vision Updated 10/23/20 3:17 PM

 The moral of this story (with minor details changed for illustrative purposes) is that LASIK is often still an option for those that have experienced an eye injury in the past.
 We look at everything while you are here for your consult and make sure that we have a thorough history of your eye health.
 There are times when a past corneal scar (located where the laser treats the eye) can make or break the decision for whether or not LASIK is the best procedure for you.
 However, it is far more common that a past eye injury which you remember vividly (they are hard to forget!) will have little to no influence on your chance at getting perfect vision without glasses.

 If you are wondering if you are a candidate, but aren't sure if a previous eye injury would allow you to have the procedure, you can dig for more information on this website and then come and see us when you are comfortable with letting me look at your eyes.
-We purposefully make the consult free for everyone because we want everyone to get trustworthy advice on their options for seeing the world better.
+We purposefully make the virtual consult free for everyone because we want everyone to get trustworthy advice on their options for seeing the world better.
 Honestly, sometimes the best gift we can offer someone is a genuine bit of advice to not let anyone ever laser their eyes.

 So if you want to see better, but always assumed you couldn't, you can always stop by here to figure it out.
 A lot of times the answer is "yes."